SCREENINGS & IMPACT CAMPAIGN

 STATES OF GRACE, (Dir. helen cohen & mark lipman, 2014)

-For STATES OF GRACE, we created an ongoing grassroots outreach campaign to medical, faith and LGBTQ communities to support a screenings campaign of over 150 screenings at conferences, medical schools, hospitals, places of worship, community groups and theaters.
+For STATES OF GRACE, we created an ongoing grassroots outreach campaign to medical, faith and LGBTQ communities to support a screenings campaign of over 150 screenings at college campuses, medical schools, hospitals, conferences, places of worship, community groups and theaters.
 We also booked all speaking appearances by Dr. Dammann and the filmmakers.
-We secured a partnership grant to support an additional 50 screenings with the American Medical Women’s Association at medical conferences, schools and college campuses and are managing the screening & speaking tour along with AMWA.
+Managed an additional 50 screening & speaking tour with the American Medical Women’s Association (AMWA) to universities & medical conferences.

 Winner of multiple audience awards, States of Grace intimately captures the profound transformation of a revered physician and her family in the wake of a life-changing accident.
 For Dr. Grace Dammann, a pioneering AIDS specialist who was honored by the Dalai Lama, a routine commute across the Golden Gate Bridge turned tragic when another driver crashed head on into her car.
 After seven weeks in a coma and a dozen surgeries, Grace miraculously awakened with her cognitive abilities intact, though her body was left shattered.
 States of Grace follows her return home to the Buddhist community where she and her partner Nancy “Fu” Schroeder live with their teenage daughter Sabrina, who was born with cerebral palsy.